babiaxr/aframe-babia-components/docs/APIs/DATAMANAGEMENT.md

 ### babia-filter component

-This component must be used with one of the `babiaxr-querier` components.
+This component must be used with one of the `babia-query` components.
 This component will select a part of the data retrieved (by a key/filter) in order to represent just that part of the data.
 If the filter is not defined, it will retrieve all the data.
 This component will put the data selected into the `babiaData` attribute of the entity.

 #### API